 The date I first visited is completely lost in time and I have little memory of the process I undertook to finally decide to become a volunteer.
 It must have been 1999 or 2000 that I first started driving to Bletchley Park every other Sunday.
 I started as a room attendant and moved to the Archives, where I met John Gallehawk.
 I spent my time cataloguing photographs and documents.

 For reasons I won’t go into here, I had to stop travelling down after about a year but carried on working for the Archives remotely.
 I then began working on a project independent of Bletchley Park with John Gallehawk, which drifted along as my career changed and my family grew.
-Eventually we quickly cobbled together the research into a book of tables called Figuring It Out at Bletchley Park 1939 – 1945.
+Eventually, we put together the research into a book of tables called Figuring It Out at Bletchley Park 1939 – 1945.
 It was produced quickly to be ready for the Veteran Reunion weekend of September 2007.

 I look at the book now and can recall my sense of pride but I can also see all the mistakes and lack of publishing experience.
-It was such a learning curve and finding all the information was time consuming.
+It was such a learning curve and finding all the information was time-consuming.
 It was at a time that self-publishing was still a dirty word and unlike today, there was not the mass explosion of information, resources and service providers to help a newbie at publishing their work (well, there were those shady vanity publishers demanding thousands of pounds).

 Figuring It Out at Bletchley Park is now undergoing a revision to develop the text and regularise some of the formatting quirks.
 As each chapter is revised I will publish it as an ebook.
 To me, it is still the best book ever because it became a significant spark of inspiration in itself.

 The Bletchley Park Research Blog is also part of this journey.
 It is a place I want to share my research and bring it to others with an interest in the Government Code and Cypher School’s codebreaking operation during World War 2.
-I want other like-minded people to contribute so that we can develop a community of researchers and research.

 The project is in its infancy but I find that I don’t want this site to be a beautifully polished blog from the outset; I want it to evolve, change, grow and be a real extension of how I develop into the project.